 Strafe weapons are denoted with a number by them.
-When making a Shooting action, this weapon can be fired the number of times listed, but each must be fired at units within 2" of each other.
+When making a Shooting action, this weapon can be fired the number of times listed, but each must be fired at units within 3" of at least one other targeted unit.
 You can target the same unit multiple times.
 Declare all targets before rolling to hit as normal.